Skip to main content

 Who might need PrEP?

-PrEP is for people who don’t have HIV but are at higher risk of getting it.
+PrEP is for people who do not have HIV but are at higher risk of getting it.

 You might benefit from taking PrEP if: